A Little Lovely Company

 OMM Design, based in Stockholm, Sweden, creates fun, bright and functional designs that are appealing to kids and adults alike.

 OMM's beloved collection includes the works of Ingela Peterson Arrhenius, an illustrator for OMM Design, whom has a self-described naïve style influenced by the designs of the 50s and 60s.
-As a freelance illustrator, she has been commissioned for creating print patterns for fabrics, wallpaper, stationary as well as packaging, product design, home accessories and toys.
+As a freelance illustrator, she has been commissioned for creating print patterns for fabrics, wallpaper, stationery as well as packaging, product design, home accessories and toys.
 Her retro styling and bold type has drawn international acclaim.

 OYOY is a youthful Danish interior design company whose vision is to design functional products focusing on form, function, color and exquisite materials.
 The name OYOY is inspired by the letters OY, which since 1929 has been written on every Danish airplane regardless of where in the world it may be located.
 The letters indicate that we are a Danish company.